taixingbi/wiki-AI/event emitter.md

 #### event
-   * on:  bind a function with the event and
+   * on:  bind a function with the event
    * emit: fire an event.

 #### from server listen to event emmiter